pgrahamdev/hello_dygraph_rice/README.md

 # hello\_dygraph\_rice

-Simple illustration of how to use Go templates with the Dygraphs JavaScript library, using "go.rice" to package the Web assets.
+Simple illustration of how to use Go templates with the Dygraphs JavaScript library, using "go.rice" to embed the Web assets.

 Note that if `dygraph-cdn.html` is used as the template instead of `dygraph.html` in the Go source file, then `http.Handle()` call can be